Your Cart ()

 Are electronic locks on gun safes reliable?

-Gun safe locks tend to have different types of locks--the most popular being mechanical or electronic.
-Mechanical safes require a key in order to get inside while an electronic lock is more like a digital pad that you enter your code into.
-Some people prefer using these types because it feels more secure having access through their fingerprint on the scanner than just by entering in numbers (especially if someone else has had some knowledge).
+Gun-safe locks tend to have different types- the most popular being mechanical or electronic.
+Mechanical safes require a key in order to get inside, while an electronic lock is more like a digital pad that you enter your code into.
+Some people prefer using these types because it feels more secure to havez access through their fingerprint on the scanner than just by entering in numbers (especially if someone else has some knowledge).

 Are biometric locks good for my gun safe?